Mesothelioma Lawsuit Loans and Pre Settlement Funding

 Mesothelioma is a very rare form of cancer with about 3,000 cases diagnosed each year in the United States.
 However, the incidence rate of this disease is increasing at an alarming rate worldwide.
 This is primarily because mesothelioma is caused by long-term on-the-job exposure to asbestos.
 It is a well known disease nowadays and is highly preventable primarily because workers who deal with asbestos are properly educated on how to use protective measures at work to prevent injury.

-If you or a member of your family has been seriously injured or killed in an accident, an incident at work or by a product or other circumstance that wasn’t your fault and was caused by someone else’s negligence, carelessness, incompetence or just flat-out stupidity, then you know firsthand how quickly your life can spin out of control and get turned completely upside-down.
+If you or a member of your family has been seriously injured or killed in an accident, some sort of work-related incident or by a faulty, dangerous or defective product, condition or other circumstance that wasn’t your fault and was caused by someone else’s negligence, carelessness, incompetence or just flat-out stupidity, then you know firsthand how quickly your life can spin out of control and get turned completely upside-down.

-It’s an unfortunate tale; one that happens to millions of people each year.
+It’s a painful, unnecessary tragedy; one that affects millions of people each year.

 Give us a call at 1-877-932-2628 or simply complete an online application to get the ball rolling now.